munawwir/timeline/khulasa/yoyo-chapter-05.md

 The Arabs respected the Ka'bah so much they didn't make rectangular houses or houses taller than the Ka'bah.

 Makkah was sparsely populated, but Qusayy bin Kibab set up working infrastructure and basic civil engineering to create a village in Makkah.
 He and his family, as Quraysh, led Makkah and formed the house of Assembly, where the major Makkan tribes and allies of the Quraysh would meet.
-All major responsibities and honors were held by Qusayy, and once he passed away these responsibilities and honors were divided among families.
+All major responsibilities and honors were held by Qusayy, and once he passed away these responsibilities and honors were divided among families.
 The duties were akin to the responsibilities of office in government.
 Thus, Makkah became a bustling city with a rudimentary government.

 ### Business & Economy in Makkah